 OAG generally adheres to procurement best practices by encouraging vendor competition and considering service quality in addition to price.
-For all routine services and one-time contracts with budgets over \$25,000, OAG's Special Counsel Policy requires competitive bidding by issuing public requests for proposals on OAG's website and eVA, Virginia's online procurement marketplace.
-For smaller one-time contracts, which make up about 4 percent of contracts, OAG's policy states it must contact at least three qualified firms.
+For all routine services and one-time contracts with budgets over \$25,000, the OAG encourages competitive bidding by issuing public requests for proposals on OAG's website and eVA, Virginia's online procurement marketplace.
+For smaller one-time contracts, which make up about 4 percent of contracts, OAG must contact at least three qualified firms.
 Once OAG narrows down the candidates, the review criteria include quality and price.
-OAG's policy requires OAG to consider the "costs of the services, the qualifications of the firm to provide the services, the experience of the firm with similar legal matters, legal expertise generally," and other relevant factors.
+OAG's policies require OAG to consider the "costs of the services, the qualifications of the firm to provide the services, the experience of the firm with similar legal matters, legal expertise generally," and other relevant factors.